Bolto720/DeeperAndDeeper/README.md

 # DeeperAndDeeper
 LD48 Game

-This has been build with ASP.Net core and React, following an API first design pattern.
+This has been built with ASP.Net core and React, following an API first design pattern.

 ![Sreenie](images/DeeperAndDeeper.png)